Influencer kits and influencer marketing are taking the digital world by storm; do you have the low-down?

 Why is it so valuable?

-Essential to the genesis of social media is that it is a personal tool, people communicating with other people.
-Influencers share content which is personally representative; an Instagram post, a Snap, or a YouTube video featuring a snippet from their life– just like everyone else who uses social media.
-When an influencer gushes about their detox tea, make-up, new sneakers, etc, there is an understanding that their consumer habits are a genuine reflection of themselves, and therefore a more credible product endorsement than a celebrity being paid millions to endorse a similar product.
+At its best, social media is a personal tool; people communicating with other people.
+Influencers share content which is personally representative; an Instagram post, a Snap, or a YouTube video featuring a snippet from their life – just like everyone else who uses social media.
+When an influencer gushes about their detox tea, makeup, new sneakers, etc, there is a belief that their consumer habits are a genuine reflection of themselves, and therefore a more credible product endorsement than a celebrity being paid millions to endorse a similar product.

-That credibility is compounded when the product endorsed is under the hood of that influencers domain.
+That credibility increases when the product endorsed is genuinely in the influencer’s wheelhouse.
 A micro-influencer, someone with less than 10,000 followers, who endorses a new product may not have the reach of a celebrity, but their followers are many times more likely to actually make a purchase (at least, based on research here, here and here).

 b.) garnering equivalent impressions with a TV ad or billboard (which is being seen indiscriminately by everyone including your dad)?

-Providing an influencer with free product puts the onus of content creation on the influencers ready shoulders, and ensures the proliferation of genuine, user-generated content into that influencers engaged, qualified audience.
+Providing an influencer with free product puts the onus of content creation on the influencer’s capable shoulders and ensures the proliferation of genuine, user-generated content into that influencers engaged, qualified audience.
 Its a win-win.

 In short, the current brands and products can garner the attention of qualified buyers simply by identifying the taste-makers in their niche demographics, and providing those individuals with something worth posting about.

-Influencer marketing campaigns often coincide with a new product launch; in order to deliver a physical sample of the product as well as informative, branded collateral to their influencers, companies are increasingly relying on the use of ‘influencer kits,’ or ‘seed kits’.
-Enter rigid packaging.
-‘Turned-edge’, ‘set-up’, ‘special packaging’…. a rigid box by any other name is still the standard in prestige, presentation packaging.
+Influencer marketing campaigns often coincide with a new product launch.
+In order to deliver a physical sample of the product as well as informative, branded collateral to their influencers, brands are increasingly relying on the use of Influencer Kits.

-The calling card of a true influencer kit is an attractive, customized package containing miscellaneous swag and print relevant to a particular marketing campaign.
+The mark of a true influencer kit is an attractive, custom package containing promotional items and/or print collateral relevant to a particular marketing campaign.
 An influencer kit is designed to make an impression.
 In fact, influencer kits are often more costly than the item they carry because the driving force behind the package isn’t the product but the brand messaging and ‘unboxing’ experience for the recipient.

-These packages appeal to a specific type of person (a Street baller or bartender for example) who knows they are a leader in their field; the package must demand attention, be well considered, and they look great in a photo.
-This cannot be underscored enough; the package itself has to appeal to the tastes of its recipients and be worth sharing on social.
-The packaging and the product have to look good on Instagram, #NoFilter.
-Like this Happy Baby kit announcing new, clear packaging, or the Kind Bars kits announcing the Pressed series of bars.
+These packages are made to appeal to a specific type of person (a Street baller or bartender for example) who knows they are a leader in their field.
+The package must demand attention, be strategically designed, and look great on camera.
+And this cannot be emphasized enough; the package itself has to appeal to the tastes of its recipients and be worth sharing on social.
+The packaging and the product have to look good on Instagram, like this Happy Baby kit announcing new transparent packaging.

-It also has to be cool #Repost.
 When Red Bull released its Orange Edition flavor, they seeded the the internet with a custom packaging for a single can of the product in a box decorated with vivid color pops.
 Highlighting an exciting brand new product is easy when it comes in gorgeous packaging.
-The soft touch wrapped box, with four color printing interior, beautiful flocked foam insert and ribbon lift is more commonly seen with an expensive electronic, but when used to promote the soft drink helped garner tens of thousands of impressions, including a Snap video by olympian Lolo Jones.
+The soft touch wrapped box, with four color printing interior, beautiful flocked foam insert and ribbon lift is more commonly seen with an expensive electronic device, but when used to promote the energy drink, custom packaging helped garner tens of thousands of impressions, including a Snap video by olympian Lolo Jones.

-As social media continues to integrate into the culture, influencer marketing will become a mainstay of the typical marketing mix; current industry professionals recommend spending between 1%-25% of your annual marketing budget on Influencer campaigns.
-As such, Influencer kits will continue to be crucial to the success of influencer marketing campaigns.
+As social media continues to integrate into our culture, influencer marketing will become a mainstay of the typical marketing mix.
+Current industry professionals recommend spending between 1%-25% of your annual marketing budget on influencer campaigns.
+As such, Influencer Kits will continue to be crucial to the success of influencer marketing campaigns.